Listen to this article:

 Have you recently been to a yoga class where you found many postures too tricky or felt totally overwhelmed?
 If so, don’t despair or write yoga off entirely just yet.

 There are many different yoga styles, some of which are easier than others.
 For example, Ashtanga yoga is one of the most challenging styles, where many poses require a certain level of flexibility.
-Therefore, it’s not the most accessible or gentle yoga practice for newbies.
+Therefore, it’s not the most accessible or gentlest yoga practice for newbies.

 If you’re new to yoga, it’s essential to ease yourself in by learning the basics and most accessible yoga poses first.
-So to help you prepare for classes at yoga studios, I’m sharing the most beginner-friendly yoga styles and a gentle yoga sequence that anyone can do.
+So to help you prepare for classes at yoga studios, I’m sharing the most beginner-friendly yoga styles and a gentle yoga sequence that nearly anyone can do.

 Contents